cui-liqiang/RecruitingOnJava/README.md

-Make sure you have local mysql database named "public"
+Make sure you have local mysql database named "recruiting"

 project is managed by maven